-New data architecture based upon HANA as compared to Live-cache offering enhanced performance.
-The planning processes which used to take hours in APO only take few minutes in IBP, providing more agility to the planning system.
+New data architecture based upon HANA as compared to live-cache offering enhanced performance.
+The planning processes which used to take hours in APO only take a few minutes in IBP, providing more agility to the planning system.

 2) User Interface

-The Excel and the FIORI user interface used by IBP allows the planners to adapt to the tool easily, build flexible planning templates suiting to their preferences, and utilize native excel functionalities to generate the on-demand reports or metrics.
-FIORI app also streamlines the usage of application across different platforms- Web, Tablets, Phones, all without the need for SAP GUI.
+The Excel and the FIORI user interface used by IBP allows the planners to adapt to the tool easily, build flexible planning templates suiting to their preferences, and utilize native Excel functionalities to generate the on-demand reports or metrics.
+FIORI apps also streamline the usage of application across different platforms such as Web, Tablets, and Phones, all without the need for SAP GUI.

 3) Customer Dimension

 Traditional planning in APO/ECC is mainly based upon the product/location dimension.
-IBP is natively built to include the customer dimension in the entire supply chain allowing you different capabilities – like constraining the plan in customer dimension, analyzing the plan in customer dimension, pegging the supply and demand elements in customer dimension etc. The picture below for example shows the supply plan at the level of customer group:
+IBP is natively built to include the customer dimension in the entire supply chain, allowing you different capabilities such as constraining the plan in customer dimension, analyzing the plan in customer dimension, pegging the supply and demand elements in customer dimension, etc. The picture below, for example, shows the supply plan at the level of customer group: